High Speed Freight Vehicle

-HSFV1 survived until recently in Serco stock at the RTC, but in May 2010 was moved out on its way to preservation.
-It was intended that it would eventually be displayed at the Electric Railway Museum in Coventry, but that museum is now closed.
-HSFV1 was donated to the APT-E preservation Group by Serco after the National Railway Museum chose not to preserve it, but NRM have recently relented and it is now displayed at Shildon alongside the restored APT-E, which after all benefitted from the fundamental research carried out into wheel/rail interaction with HSFV1.
+HSFV1 survived in Serco stock at the RTC, but in May 2010 was moved out on its way to preservation.
+It was intended that it would eventually be displayed at the Electric Railway Museum in Coventry, but that museum closed.
+HSFV1 was donated to the APT-E preservation Group by Serco after the National Railway Museum chose not to preserve it, but NRM relented in April 2018 and it is now displayed at Shildon alongside the restored APT-E, which benefitted from the fundamental research carried out into wheel/rail interaction with HSFV1.

 HSFV4 is also still extant at the Eden Valley Railway where it is undergoing restoration.

 A number of vehicles were produced, including HSFV1 and HSFV4, with various tests being carried out between 1975 and 1979.
 A variant of HSFV1 formed the basis for the suspension of the Class 140 Pacer railbus.